DevoteamNL/test_automation_setup/docs/common-problems.md

 ### Can't launch a new window through the container on Linux.

 Use the command `xhost +`.
 Though be aware of the [risks](https://stackoverflow.com/questions/63884968/why-is-xhost-considered-dangerous)

+### Can't see my tests in the Testing tab in VScode

+Make sure to do `npm install` in the root of the project.

+Click on refresh button to refresh for new tests